mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

     exec bin/mattermost-push-proxy | logger
     ```

-    You can start the procecss with `sudo start mattermost-push-proxy` and stop it with `sudo stop mattermost-push-proxy`.
+6. Start the process with `sudo start mattermost-push-proxy` or if the process is already running with `sudo restart mattermost-push-proxy`.

 ### Set Up Mattermost Push Notification Service to Send Android Push Notifications